montaguehb/phase-4-full-stack-project/README.md

 * config.py file used to configure database
 * hashing done for user passwords

-* full CRUD on users

-* full CRUD on users
+* full CRUD on users.
-* form validation and errors with formik

 ---